 Before you use OSS, ensure that you have created an Alibaba Cloud account and completed real-name verification.
 If you do not have an Alibaba Cloud account, the system prompts you to create an Alibaba Cloud account when you activate OSS.
 For more information, see Create Your Alibaba Cloud Account.
-After you create the Alibaba Cloud account, open the Object Storage Service product homepage.
-Click Activate OSS.
+After you create the Alibaba Cloud account, visit the Object Storage Service product homepage.
+Click Activate Now.
 By default, the billing method after you activate OSS is Pay-as-you-go.
 To further minimize OSS costs, we recommend that you purchase resource plans.
-For more information, see OSS Resource Plan.
+For more information, see Buy OSS resource plans (subscription).

 You can get started with OSS by using the OSS console, graphical management tool, command-line management tool, and SDKs for various programming languages.
 For more information, see Get started with OSS.